gut-space/pulsar/tests/sdr-perf.md

 The SSD disk was completely empty.
 The SSD card had the Raspberry Pi system on it with some software.
 12 out of 64GB was used.

+All commands were issued as root, to ensure maximum priority.

 ```
 cat /proc/cpuinfo